What’s in an XPUB?

 What is an XPUB?

-As the name implies, an XPUB is a special kind of public key, namely an extended one.
+As the name implies, an XPUB is a unique public key, namely an extended one.

-While the details are more complicated, public keys can essentially be thought of as the basis of your receiving addresses, which is not unlike your postal or email address.
-Unlike your postal or email address, however, the Bitcoin protocol is designed to use a new receiving address for every transaction.
+While the details are more complicated, public keys can essentially be thought of as the basis of your receiving addresses, similar to your postal or email address.
+However, unlike your postal or email address, the Bitcoin protocol is designed to use a new receiving address for every transaction.

 Address reuse, the practice of reusing the same bitcoin address for multiple transactions, is discouraged for several reasons, the most pertinent of which is the reduction of privacy for yourself and others.

 However, using a different address for every transaction leads to a problem: how do you keep track of your addresses, and how do you let others know which addresses are yours without revealing too much information about yourself?
-After all, people have to know which address is yours in order to transact with you.
+After all, people must know your address to transact with you.

 To deal with these and other problems, a Bitcoin Improvement Proposal was made: BIP 32, Hierarchical Deterministic Wallets.
 While the main motivation was to fix the issue of wallet backups, the hierarchical nature of these new wallets introduced another benefit: the ability to selectively reveal a set of addresses that belong to you.

-Since extended public keys can be used to derive other public keys, they are also referred to as parent public keys (because the derived keys can be thought of as their “children”).
+Since extended public keys can be used to derive other public keys, they are also referred to as parent public keys (because the derived keys can be considered their “children”).

-At Swan, our focus is on buying bitcoin securely, easily, and on a recurring basis.
-We believe that automatic DCA is the best and easiest way to acquire bitcoin over time.
-We also believe that education and self-custody are paramount, which is why we encourage our users to set up auto-withdrawal to a wallet of their control when they feel comfortable doing so.
+At Swan, we focus on buying bitcoin securely, efficiently, and on a recurring basis.
+We believe automatic DCA is the best and easiest way to acquire bitcoin over time.
+We also think that education and self-custody are paramount, which is why we encourage our users to set up auto-withdrawal to a wallet of their control when they feel comfortable doing so.

-To provide a seamless experience and avoid address reuse, we need a list of addresses that we can use to send funds to, which is where extended public keys come in.
+To provide a seamless experience and avoid address reuse, we need a list of addresses we can use to send funds to.
+This is where extended public keys come in.

 Starting today, you can connect multiple addresses of your wallet with your Swan account and set up your auto-withdrawal plan to use these addresses in order.

-We encourage you to use a dedicated account for your Swan savings plan if your wallet supports it.
+We encourage you to use a dedicated account for your Swan recurring purchase plan if your wallet supports it.
 Most modern wallets, including the Ledger and Trezor hardware wallets, support the creation of multiple accounts.
-(If you have a COLDCARD, we assume you know what you’re doing anyway.)
+(If you have a COLDCARD, we assume you know what you’re doing anyway).

-A dedicated account will have its own child extended public key, meaning that anyone who has access to this key can only derive a subset of your wallet’s public keys.
+A dedicated account will have its own child-extended public key, meaning that anyone with access to this key can only derive a subset of your wallet’s public keys.

 We do not store your extended public key.
-We only store a relatively short list of addresses that we derive from it — just enough to have a new address for every payout.
-If we ever run out, we can reach out to you to ask you to re-connect your wallet.
+We only maintain a relatively short list of addresses we derive from it — just enough to have a new address for every payout.
+If we ever run out, we can reach out to you to ask you to reconnect your wallet.

 The XPUB Zoo